-The assignments, activities, and texts of each section of the course are organized around a mutual theme (such as “Individual and Community” or “Looking Backward, Looking Forward) that changes every three years.
+The assignments, activities, and texts of each section of the course are organized around a mutual theme (such as “Journeys” or “People and Places") that changes every three years.

-Once the theme is selected, a core of about 8 to 12 texts that explore the theme is established.
+Once the theme is selected, a core list of texts that explore the theme is established.
 These core texts are selected from a range of academic disciplines and encourage students to explore the theme from a variety of intellectual, historical, and cultural perspectives.